 - The sending institution shall:

-- Provide to community college students information about the specific transferability of courses at 4-year colleges;
+- Provide to community college students information about the specific transferability of courses and programs to 4-year colleges;

 - Transmit information about transfer students who are capable of honors work or independent study to the receiving institution; and